-The Pharmacy Early Acceptance Program (PEAP) provides academically exceptional students future admission into the Doctor of Pharmacy (PharmD) program.
-Students who are eligible to apply for PEAP must meet one of the following criteria:
+The Pharmacy Early Acceptance Program (PEAP) provides academically exceptional students guaranteed admission into the Doctor of Pharmacy (PharmD) program.
+Students who are eligible for PEAP must meet one of the following criteria:

 - Binghamton University first-year undergraduate student